securesocketfunneling/udt/README.md

   to use a FileLogger which log internal variables for statistics.
 A [python script](/tools/plot.py) is available to display logs as graphs.
   * The second one is the congestion algorithm.
 By default, this is the standard congestion algorithm.
+Feel free to suggest and implement your own algorithm.

-At the moment, this library does not implement synchronous API and rendez-vous connection.
+At the moment, this library does not support the rendez-vous connection feature.

 Examples :
   * [client](./src/udt_client/main.cpp)